 Table B-1.
-Transition Risk Assessment
+Transition Risk Assessment under RCP2.6 Scenario

-Lik elihood of oc curring Consequence Overall risk rating g Notes Risk Type Transition Risk 2021-2025 2026-2035 Beyond 2035 Consequence (description) (rating) 2021-2025 2026-2035 Beyond 2035 Policy and legal Increased pricing of GHG emissions Low Low Moderate Increased operating costs (e.g., higher compliance costs) Moderate Low Low Moderate Gas and electricity will be imported to meet the demands.
+elihood of oc curring Consequence 0 verall risk rating I Notes Risk Type Transition Risk 2021-2025 2026-2035 Beyond 2035 Consequence (description) (rating) 2021-2025 2026-2035 Beyond 2035 Policy and legal Increased pricing of GHG emissions Low Low Moderate Increased operating costs (e.g., higher compliance costs) Moderate Low Low Moderate Gas and electricity will be imported to meet the demands.
 And gas-based power plant has lower GHG emission than coal based but higher than all renewable resources.
-Enhanced emissions- reporting obligations Low Low Moderate Increased operating costs (e.g., higher compliance costs) Moderate Low Low Moderate The operating cost would increase due to rise in international gas price range.
-Moreover, Bangladesh may have to compete with other neighbouring countries due to rise in demands.
-Hence, moderate risk beyond 2035.
-Mandates on and regulation of existing products and services Low Moderate Moderate Costs associated with regulation on electricity production and transmission Moderate Low Moderate Moderate Though the investment on electricity is cheaper comparatively to others, price jump is expected due to higher international gas price range and due to increase in demands.
-However, it might take time in implementation.
-Hence, moderate risk beyond 2025.
-Technology Substitution of existing products and Low Low Moderate Stranded assets Moderate Low Low Moderate As the Global power generation scenario is steering towards renewable resources, it is
+Enhanced emissions- reporting obligations Low Low Moderate Increased operating costs higher compliance costs, and early retirement of existing assets due to policy changes Moderate Low Low Moderate As the project activities including operation of equipment/assets relies on LNG gas and electricity that will be imported from neighbouring countries, GHG emission rate produced due to such operational activities is expected to be moderate and hence reporting obligations would be moderate.
+Mandates on and regulation of existing products and services Low Moderate Moderate Increased costs associated with regulation on electricity production and transmission; reduced demand for products and services resulting from fines and judgements Moderate Low Moderate Moderate To limit GHG emission, increased costs associated with regulation of the existing products and services is expected considering the dependency on imported LNG gas and electricity followed by increase in international gas price range.
+Because along with increase in demand, time will be required for implementation.

-Like elihood of oc curring Consequence O verall risk ratin g Notes Risk Type Transition Risk 2021-2025 2026-2035 Beyond 2035 Consequence (description) (rating) 2021-2025 2026-2035 Beyond 2035 services with lower emissions options imperative that Bangladesh will also promote power generation through renewable resources.
+Likelihood of occurring Consequence ce Overall risk rating Notes Risk Type Transition Risk 2021-2025 2026-2035 Beyond 2035 Consequence (description) (rating) 2021-2025 2026-2035 Beyond 2035 Hence, moderate risk beyond 2025.
+Technology Substitution of existing products and services with lower emissions options Low Low Moderate Stranded assets Moderate Low Low Moderate As the Global power generation scenario is steering towards renewable resources, it is imperative that Bangladesh will also promote power generation through renewable resources.
 Solar energy initiative "National Solar Energy Roadmap (2021- 2041)" has been drafted for Bangladesh to set possible capacity targets as well as for long-term vision as per NDC.
-Unsuccessful investment in new technologies Negligible Low Moderate Economic losses from unsuccessful investment Moderate Low Low Moderate UMPL has proposed to adopt state of art technology for generation of power from gas- based power plant.
+Unsuccessful investment in new technologies Negligible Low Moderate Economic losses from unsuccessful investment Moderate Low Low Moderate UMPL would adopt state of art technology for generation of power from gas-based power plant.
 Hence it is not envisaged that UMPL would invest in new technologies in recent future (unless required due to regulatory or statutory requirements).
 Considering global shift towards renewable resources of power generation and towards low GHG emission technologies, there may be needed to invest in new technologies beyond 2035.
-Costs to transition to lower emissions technology Low Low Moderate Potential capital investments e.g., more efficient substations and technology with lower technical losses Moderate Moderate Moderate Moderate To adopt lower emission technologies, there would be economic barriers.
-Transition to lower emissions technologies changes transport/logisti cs options and/or cost Low Moderate Moderate Costs for option exploration and new technology investment Low Moderate Moderate Moderate
+Transition to lower emissions technologies changes transport/logisti cs options and/or cost Low Moderate Moderate Costs for option exploration towards more efficient substations and new technology investment with lower technical losses Low Moderate Moderate Moderate To adopt lower emission technologies, there would be economic barriers.